UFC 160: Background

 Amir Sadollah was expected to face Stephen Thompson at the event.
 However, Sadollah pulled out of the bout citing an injury and was replaced by Nah-Shon Burrell.

 Gunnar Nelson was expected to face Mike Pyle at the event.
 However, Nelson pulled out of the bout citing an injury and was replaced by Rick Story.

 Dana White announced at the UFC on Fox 7 post-fight press conference that he expects that the winner of the Gray Maynard/T. J. Grant fight would get a UFC Lightweight title shot against Benson Henderson.

 At the weigh-ins, Khabib Nurmagomedov came in heavy weighing in at 158.5 lb.
 Nurmagomedov was given two hours to cut to the lightweight maximum of 156 pounds, but he elected instead to surrender a percentage of his fight purse to his opponent Abel Trujillo and the bout was contested at a catchweight.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses.
+The following fighters received $50,000 bonuses.